LaunchCodeEducation/linux/content/bash-scripting/walkthrough/conditionals/index.md

 ## Conditional Statements in Bash

-Similar to Java, JavaScript and Python you are also able to write conditional statements in bash:
+ Similar to many programming languages `bash` allows you to write conditional statements to control the flow of a script:

 {{< tabs >}}
 {{% tab name="Bash" %}}